-The following is a summary of the Emotion Mood Sharing Ring journey as of November 5, 2017.
+The following is a summary of the Emotion Mood Sensing Ring journey as of August 5, 2020.
 This section of our site will be updated as we clear each new major project hurdle.

-Inspired by our vision of the Emotive Internet, wherein biosensors and software algorithms combine to enable the real-time detection, recognition and sharing of human emotion, Emotion Mood Sharing Jewelry develops, brands and sells high-end, luxury jewelry which is powered by Mood Sensing Sharing Device (MSSD) technology.
-MSSD technology was invented by project team member Tony Clark and is formally described in US Patent No. 9,064,390, June 23, 2015, titled "System and Method for a Novelty Mood Sensing Sharing Device.”
+Inspired by our vision of the Emotive Internet, wherein biosensors and software algorithms combine to enable the real-time detection, recognition and sharing of human emotion, Emotion Mood Sensing Jewelry creates high-end and ultra modern jewelry which is powered by Mood Sensing Sharing Device (MSSD) technology (as defined in Patent No. 9,064,390, June 23, 2015, titled "System and Method for a Novelty Mood Sensing Sharing Device”).

 Mood Sensing Sharing Device and System Patent

 Emotions make us human.
 They are essential to how we connect.
 This simple truth drives our vision of the next stage of the Internet, an Emotive Internet, which is less about things and, instead, is about expressing how we feel.
-We envision an emotionally intelligent network where biosensors and software algorithms combine to enable the real-time detection, recognition and sharing of human emotions.
+We envision an emotionally intelligent network where biosensors and software algorithms combine to enable the real-time sensing, recognition and sharing of human emotions.
 Our mission is to accelerate the realization of the Emotive Internet.
-Mood Sharing Rings are an important step in accomplishing this mission.
-Share Your Mood.
+MSSD based smart rings are an important step in accomplishing this mission.

 Stayed tuned to this page for future announcements as we make progress towards the achievement of an Emotive Internet!